- Written by Dr.Mehmet Demircioglu

 There is also the issue of flexibility.
 A patient who later wants to wear a very short haircut may realize that the donor scar limits that freedom.
 This is an important long-term lifestyle question in FUT, and patients often underestimate it before surgery.

 Sometimes the scar remains thin and acceptable.
 Sometimes it does not.
-A widened scar can become very frustrating for the patient, especially if he later changes hairstyle preferences or begins noticing that the donor area no longer feels as normal as he expected.
+A widened scar can become very frustrating for the patient, especially if he later changes hairstyle preferences, loses more surrounding hair, or begins noticing that the donor area no longer feels as normal as he expected.

 A strip scar can also become a problem psychologically even when it looks acceptable to others.
 This part matters more than many clinics admit.
 Hair restoration is not only about whether something looks reasonable under clinic lighting or in standardized photographs.
 It is also about whether the patient feels comfortable with what was done to his scalp.